 Maryland will follow the Internal Revenue Service (IRS) rules for certain partnerships that do not actively conduct a business that have elected not to be treated as partnerships.
 Maryland also will follow the IRS rules for a single member LLC that is disregarded as a separate entity and the income (loss) will be included on the member(s) annual Maryland returns.

-2 WHEN AND WHERE TO FILE?
+WHEN AND WHERE TO FILE?

-File Form 510 by the 15th day of the 4th month following the close of the tax year or period.
-The return must be filed with the Comptroller of Maryland, Revenue Administration Division, 110 Carroll Street, Annapolis, Maryland 21411-0001.
+File Form 511 by the 15th day of the 4th month following the close of the tax year or period, or as otherwise instructed by the Comptroller.